cnick1/sofaInstallationTools/README.md

 sudo apt install ninja-build
 ```

+5. Cmake supports caching the cmake file so that you can repoen it and edit rather than starting from scratch.
-5. Install the following to accelerate compiling subsequent times:
+Install the following to accelerate compiling subsequent times:
 ```
 sudo apt install ccache
 ```